kkaminsk/auditwindows/README.md

 - Security Reader

 Note: If `DeviceManagementManagedDevices.Read.All` isn’t granted, Intune enrichment is skipped and `LastCheckIn`/`Activity` may be null.

+### Setup-AuditWindowsApp.ps1

+Delegated Microsoft Graph scopes required:

+- Application.ReadWrite.All (create/update app registrations)
+- AppRoleAssignment.ReadWrite.All (grant admin consent for app permissions)

+Required Azure AD roles (any one of the following):

+- **Global Administrator** — Full access to create apps and grant admin consent
+- **Application Administrator** — Can create app registrations and grant admin consent for non-privileged permissions

+Note: This script creates a dedicated app registration, uploads a certificate credential, and grants admin consent for the permissions required by `Get-EntraWindowsDevices.ps1`.

 ## Setup: Dedicated App Registration (Recommended)